UdonK1ng/DSC180AB-Solar/README.md

 # <span style="color: #004a99;">Methods</span>
 Image Processing:
   We are measuring the color change from black to yellow, where yellow is completely degraded.
-Images were taken every couple of minutes over the course of the experiment.
+Images were taken every couple of minutes over the course of the experiment, where films are placed under intense sunlight and temperature conditions.
 Here is a timelapse of the degredation process:

 ![TimelapseofCellDegredation-ezgif com-video-to-gif-converter](https://github.com/UdonK1ng/DSC180AB-Solar/assets/97561013/15047423-51cc-44fa-8b07-94b8548a2eba)